rjmccall/swift-evolution/visions/accessors.md

 If the array also has non-`Escapable` elements, then the lifetime dependency of the element type of the span must be the same as the lifetime dependency of the element type of the original array.

 This property can return the `Span` with a `get`, and use the access scope of the borrow of the `Array`, because the span always refers to the existing memory of the array.
-A similar property on `String` would not have this option because `String` can store small strings in a compressed form that isn't "in memory". `String.span` would have to produce the `Span` with a `yield` accessor to allow local allocation of the span's array, and it would have to return a `Span` with a lifetime dependency of the yield, not the enclosing borrow of the `String`.
+A similar property on `String` might not have this option because `String` can store small strings in a compressed form that isn't "in memory".
+We are looking at whether this problem can be narrowly addressed, but if not, `String.span` would have to produce the `Span` with a `yield` accessor to allow local allocation of the span's array, and it would have to return a `Span` with a lifetime dependency of the yield, not the enclosing borrow of the `String`.

 In contrast, suppose that a different struct simply stores a `Span<Int>`.
 This would again be an instance property of the struct, but the lifetime relationship would be very different from either of the two cases above.
 The containing struct would have to be `~Escapable` and have its own lifetime dependency matching the dependency of the span.
 A copying read of that stored property (analogous to using the `get` accessor on `Array.span`) must produce a span with that same lifetime dependency, not a dependency narrowed to the access to the struct.
 Similarly, a write to the property must leave it holding a span with the same lifetime dependencies, or else subsequent uses of the span (or its elements) might be corrupted.